tgirke/GEN242-2021/content/en/tutorials/linux/linux.md

 srun --x11 --partition=short --mem=2gb --cpus-per-task 4 --ntasks 1 --time 1:00:00 --pty bash -l
 ```

+The argument `--mem` limits the amount of RAM, `--cpus` the number of CPU cores, `--time` the time how long a session will be active.
+Under `--parition` one can
+choose among different queues and node architectures.
+Current options for `--partition` are: `intel`, `batch`, `highmem`, `gpu`, and `short`.
+The latter has a time limit of 2 hours.
 `STDOUT` and `STDERROR` of jobs will be written to files named `slurm-<jobid>.out` or to custom a file specified under `#SBATCH --output` in the submission script.

 ### Monitoring jobs with `squeue`